"The happiest people don't have the best of everything but they make the best of everything they have."

 4. Balance Stress with Breathing

-What the Research Really Says: Wrong!
-Research shows that your breath is intricately tied to your well-being and the state of your mind and that it holds the key to greater self-control and resilience (see here and here).
+What the Research Really Says: Wrong—Your breath is intricately tied to your well-being and the state of your mind.
+It holds the key to greater self-control and resilience.
+(See here and here.)

 5. Balance Self-Focus with Compassion for Others

 Outdated Theory: Everyone’s looking out for themselves, I need to focus on myself to get ahead in life.

 What the Research Really Says: Wrong again—Self-focus is actually associated with anxiety and depression.
 We aren’t naturally selfish.
 Actually, our natural instinct is to act fairly.
 Compassion appears to be an evolutionarily adaptive trait that has tremendous health and well-being benefits.
 Compassion will benefit your relationships, including your romantic relationships.
 In fact, compassion may be the best-kept secret to happiness.
 It’s good for your business and both men and women are wired for it.

 Outdated Theory: You’ve got to make it on your own, stand out, stand above the crowd, differentiate yourself and that, ultimately, is a lonely state of affairs.